Distinguishing $W'$ Signals at Hadron Colliders Using Neural Networks

-\item \textit{Principal Component Analysis} (Scheme 2): Following Ref.~\cite{Khosa:2019kxd}, we also select another three pairs of variables by performing a principal component analysis (PCA).
+\item Scheme 2 -- \textit{Principal Component Analysis}: Following Ref.~\cite{Khosa:2019kxd}, we also select another three pairs of variables by performing a principal component analysis (PCA).
 The results are shown in TABLE~\ref{PCA}.
 We start from the principal component (PC) with the highest variance.
 In each PC, we select the two variables with the highest (absolute) correlations to form a pair.
-Thus, from PC-1, we pair up $\Delta\phi_{eE}$ and $\Delta\phi_{jE}$; and from PC-2, we pair up $p_T^e$ and $\cancel{E}_T$.
+Thus, from PC-1, we pair up $p_T^e$ and $\cancel{E}_T$; and from PC-2, we pair up $\Delta\phi_{ej}$ and $\Delta\phi_{e\cancel{E}_T}$.
 Since $\Delta\phi_{ej}$ is already paired, we skip PC-3 and use PC-4 to pair up $\eta^e$ and $\eta^j$.

-\item \textit{Common Axis} (Scheme 3): Even though the $5$ degrees of freedom could be covered by choosing $3$ different pairs of variables, each RGB channel would have no spatial correlations since they have different variables.
-On the other hand, if we set one of the two axes of the three channels to always be $p_T^e$, the CNN can then possibly make use of the correlations of the other variables to $p_T^e$, as it now becomes physically meaningful to compare the correspondent pixels with a common $p_T^e$ coordinate.
-In light of this, we choose the following three pairs for scheme 3: $p_T^e$ and $\eta^e$, $p_T^e$ and $\cancel{E}_T$, and $p_T^e$ and $\Delta\phi_{ej}$. \end{itemize}
+\item Scheme 3 -- \textit{Common Axis}: In this scheme, we investigate whether spatial correlation among the RGB channels provides better discriminating power.
+If we set one of the two axes of the three channels to always be $p_T^e$, the NN can then possibly make use of the correlations of the other variables to $p_T^e$, as it now becomes physically meaningful to compare the corresponding pixels with a common $p_T^e$ coordinate.
+In light of this, we choose the following three pairs for this scheme: $p_T^e$ and $\eta^e$, $p_T^e$ and $\cancel{E}_T$, and $p_T^e$ and $\Delta\phi_{ej}$.

-The corresponding 2D histograms are shown in FIG.~\ref{hist:NLO}.
-We will show in Sec.~\ref{sec:5} that all three schemes turn out to give similar training results.